Kevin03YZFR1/voxtral_wyoming/README.md

 Offline Speech-to-Text (STT) service using Mistral's Voxtral models with Wyoming protocol compatibility for Home Assistant Assist integration.

+The goal is to provide a powerful drop-in alternative to the popular Whisper STT option.
+Especially for non-English languages, Voxtral will hopefully set the new state of the art.

 ## Features

 - 🎯 **Offline-only**: Local inference with Mistral's Voxtral model files (no cloud APIs)
 - 🔌 **Wyoming Protocol**: Full compatibility with Home Assistant Assist
 - 🐳 **Docker Ready**: Containerized deployment with non-root user
+- ⚡ **Device Flexibility**: CPU, CUDA (NVIDIA), or MPS (Apple Silicon) support
 - 🎵 **Audio Format Support**: Automatic conversion of MP3, OGG, FLAC, WAV to PCM16 (requires ffmpeg)
-- ⚡ **Device Flexibility**: CPU, CUDA (NVIDIA), or MPS (Apple Silicon) support

 ## Docker Deployment